Skip to content

 Accessibility

 Spidery dark type on bright white backgrounds may be "Modern", but they're hard for me to read.
 Apparently, I'm not alone [31].
 As a result, I use dark themes wherever possible.
-On the desktop I (and apparently 5 million others) also have the Dark Reader (https://darkreader.org/) extension to force a dark theme on web content when it doesn't make things worse.
-On Android I use the Vivaldi's dark mode page rendering.
-Vivaldi's status bar (usually running along the bottom of the browser window) has a slider that lets me quickly zoom the page in and out, which can be a huge help when dealing with ageist font sizing.
+I (and apparently 5 million others) also use the Dark Reader (https://darkreader.org/) extension in Firefox (only available for desktop Chrome) to force a dark theme on web content when it doesn't make things worse.

 Zeroconf